Hire in Canada

 Typically, employees in senior roles are offered supplementary benefit packages, which may include:

-Private pension programs
+- Private pension programs

-Additional paid annual leave/emergency leave
+- Additional paid annual leave or emergency leave

-Corporate bonus program
+- Corporate bonus program

-Visas and Foreign Workers
+Rules Regarding Visas and Foreign Workers in Canada

-To commence an application there will be various requirement but typically and most importantly, proof of an offer of employment and a Labour Market Impact Assessment (LMIA) confirmation letter.
-A LMIA is a document that an employer in Canada may need to get before hiring a foreign worker.
-A positive LMIA will show that there is a need for a foreign worker to fill the job.
-It will also show that no Canadian worker or permanent resident is available to do the job.
+To commence an application there will be various requirements.
+Typically, and most importantly, the applicant will be required to provide proof of an offer of employment and a Labor Market Impact Assessment (LMIA) confirmation letter.
+A LMIA is a document that an employer in Canada may need to obtain prior to hiring a foreign worker.
+A positive LMIA will confirm that there is a need for a foreign worker to fill the job.
+It will also demonstrate that no Canadian worker or permanent resident is available to fill the job.

 Getting a Tax Number